 Here’s the gist of how this mousse cake assembly works:

-Then, make the strawberry mouse and put a one inch layer at the bottom of the cake pan you plan to make the layer cake in.
+- Put a one inch layer of mousse at the bottom of the cake pan you plan to make the layer cake in.
 I strongly suggest using a silicone pan as it will make it easier to remove the cake when you are done.
+I used a heart shape pan.

 In the recipe below, I walk through all of this in more detail with instructions specific to the pan that I used.
 Feel free to hit me up in the comments with any questions that you have.